How To Overcome Emotional Eating and Start Living Life

 First and foremost, overcoming emotional eating doesn’t require you to fix the relationship you have with food.
 That’ll happen automatically when you fix the relationship you have with you.

 Upping your self-love.
 Feeling your feelings.
-Learning how to speak up for yourself and not deny what’s going on inside you.
+Learning how to speak up for yourself and not deny what’s going on inside you – these are the remedies.

 All you have to do is learn other forms of self-comforting.
+Especially forms that are sensual.
 And make those your new habit.
-I make it sounds so easy.
-I know when you are in the cycle of emotional eating it is actually the furthest thing from simple.
+I make it sound so easy.
+I know when you’re in the cycle of emotional eating it’s actually the furthest thing from simple.
 But keep forging forward with everything I am suggesting.

-Keep your focus on a pleasurable outcome and not a painful outcome, i.e. overeating and then regretting it.
-So for example, now I’d rather get a massage than eat a big fat piece of delicious carrot cake.
+So with that said, keep your focus on a pleasurable outcome and not a painful outcome, for example, overeating and then regretting it.
+Focus on creating more sensually safe and nurturing, activities in your life.
+For example, I’d rather get a massage than eat a big fat piece of delicious carrot cake.
 And by the way, I still do love carrot cake.
 It just doesn’t have the pull it used to have.
 A nice massage sounds so much better!

 Transform Self-Loathing into Self-Loving